Ailime01/GreenClass/readme.md

 # Salesforce platform use case
-This repository's purpose is to work on a use case relating the implementation of the Salesforce platform.
+This repository's purpose is to work on a use case relating the implementation of the Salesforce platform for the company Lacoste.
 Each individual member of the team shall upload its work inside the related team's folder.
 The folders will be divided based on the two teams working on the project.

 ## The Team
 The team management is assigned to **Giulia Silipo**, the team leader.